jcroldao123/QuantumChemistryTutorial/README_for_students.md

 ## 🙌 Contributions

 Found a typo?
 Have a better example?
 Want to share a useful script?
-Send suggestions via GitHub or directly to **Prof. Juan Carlos Roldao**.
+Send suggestions via GitHub or directly to **Dr. Juan Carlos Roldao** via juancroldao@gmail.com.

 ---
 *Created with care for students and researchers by JCR.*